Labour wins Birmingham Erdington by-election as Tory challenge flops

 PA

 But the Tory candidate won his lowest share in the seat since 2015, reflecting national Tory troubles in the polls.
-Labour has held the constituency at every election it has existed since 1945.
+Labour has held the constituency at every election it has contested since 1945.

 Ms Hamilton said: “I never thought I’d be running to be an MP, but the fact that I am now not only the MP for Erdington but the first black woman – the first woman to ever get the position – I am delighted and I am still pinching myself.”